Agrim976/vanillaCake/README.md

 # VANILLA CAKE

-* I am going to share a short recipe a delicious vanilla cake..
+* I am going to share a short recipe of a delicious vanilla cake..